Investing term

 Enterprise value ÷ EBITDA.
 A 'capital-structure-neutral' multiple for comparing businesses across leverage levels.

-EV/EBITDA divides enterprise value by EBITDA to value a business in a way that ignores its debt load and tax situation.
-Because it neutralizes financing differences, it's a favorite for comparing companies across industries or with very different capital structures.
-A lower multiple can signal a cheaper business — though, like any ratio, it needs context to mean anything.
+EV/EBITDA divides enterprise value by EBITDA to value a business in a way that largely ignores its debt load and tax situation.
+Because enterprise value accounts for debt and cash, and EBITDA strips out interest and tax, the multiple neutralises financing and tax differences — letting you compare companies across different capital structures.

 For example